 Please contact us for your specific needs.

 As immigrants we bring a partof our culture & our heritage of the birth country.
+Skaskaar triptych shows various aspects of Hindu culture.

-The first panel (from left) is entitled, ‘Paragon’.It portrays Lord Rama as being omnipresent as a defender of good over evil.
+The first panel from left is entitled, ‘Paragon’.
+It portrays Lord Rama as being omnipresent as the defender of good over evil.

-The third panel shows a white crow superimposed on the background of multiple crows.
-Crows hover around a corpse and make a ‘caw, caw’ sound.
-The letter ‘Ka’in Sanskrit language means ‘why’.
-It is believed that the ‘caw caw’ sound of crows is a reminder from our ancestors to question out purpose on this earth.
+The crows hover around a corpse and make a ‘caw, caw’ sound.
+The letter ‘Ka’ in Sanskrit language means ‘why’.
+It is believed that the ‘caw caw’ sound of crows is a reminder to us from our ancestors to question our purpose on this earth.
 ‘Why are we here?’.